RickStrahl/Westwind.AspNetCore/readme.md

 A common base controller class that adds support for an auto-initialized BaseViewModel from which other VMs can inherit.
 Allows for automatic initialization of common features like ErrorDisplay and Base View models.

 * **ViewRenderer**
-Render view output to a string using a controller context.
+Render Razor/MVC view output to a string using a controller context.

+* **FormVariable Binder**
+`Request.Form` unbind routine that allows you to unbind form variables into an existing object only updating properties that are are available in the request form context.

 * **AppUser ClaimsPrincipal and Cookie Authentication Helper**
 A `AppUser` class that wraps a `ClaimsPrincipal` and makes it easier to add and retrieve claims as well as easily login and logout all from a single helper object.